Virginia Tech® home

 What are Assistive Technologies?
 How are they used on the web?

-- For years, people with disabilities have used assistive technologies to maintain, enable, or increase their opportunities for learning, teaching, working, and recreation.
+• For years, people with disabilities have used assistive technologies to maintain, enable, or increase their opportunities for learning, teaching, working, and recreation.
 This experience holds true when accessing the web.
-For people without disabilities, assistive technologies make things easier.
-For individuals with disabilities, using assistive technologies make things possible!
+For people without disabilities, assistive technologies make things easier; for individuals with disabilities, using assistive technologies makes things possible!

-- University access policies, which are aligned with Section 508 standards and WCAG guidelines, recognize the benefits of assistive technologies on the web.
+• University access policies, which are aligned with Section 508, other legal requirements, and WCAG guidelines recognize the benefits of assistive technologies on the web.
 Accessible web design will ensure that a website is usable by people with disabilities when they are using assistive technologies.